pubkey/rxdb/docs-src/docs/electron-database.md

 }).$.subscribe(result => {/* ... */});
 ```

-For having a better performance in the renderer tab, you can later switch to the [IndexedDB RxStorage](./rx-storage-indexeddb.md).
-But in production it is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) or the [Filesystem RxStorage](./rx-storage-filesystem-node.md) in the main process so that database operations do not block the rendering of the UI.
+For better performance in the renderer tab, you can later switch to the [IndexedDB RxStorage](./rx-storage-indexeddb.md).
+But in production, it is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) or the [Filesystem RxStorage](./rx-storage-filesystem-node.md) in the main process so that database operations do not block the rendering of the UI.
 To learn more about using RxDB with Electron, you might want to check out [this example project](https://github.com/pubkey/rxdb/tree/master/examples/electron).

 ### SQLite in Electron.js without RxDB

-SQLite is a SQL based relational database written in the C programming language that was crafted to be embed inside of applications and stores data locally.
+SQLite is a SQL based relational database written in the C programming language that was crafted to be embeded inside of applications and stores data locally.
 Operations are written in the SQL query language similar to the PostgreSQL syntax.

 Using SQLite in Electron is not possible in the *renderer process*, only in the *main process*.
 To communicate data operations between your main and your renderer processes, you have to use either [@electron/remote](https://github.com/electron/remote) (not recommended) or the [ipcRenderer](https://www.electronjs.org/de/docs/latest/api/ipc-renderer) (recommended).
 So you start up SQLite in your main process and whenever you want to read or write data, you send the SQL queries to the main process and retrieve the result back as JSON data.

 To install SQLite, use the [SQLite3](https://github.com/TryGhost/node-sqlite3) package which is a native Node.js module.
-Also you need the [@electron/rebuild](https://github.com/electron/rebuild) package to rebuild the SQLite module against the currently installed Electron version.
+You also need the [@electron/rebuild](https://github.com/electron/rebuild) package to rebuild the SQLite module against the currently installed Electron version.

 Install them with `npm install sqlite3 @electron/rebuild`.
 Then you can rebuild SQLite with `./node_modules/.bin/electron-rebuild  -f -w sqlite3`